AlexMarlet/Books_Recommander_System/README.md

 Discovery Mode (Cold Start): Instead of a user ID, select your 3 favorite categories manually.
 This simulates a new user and recommends books based purely on genre preferences.

+Data Insights

+Select this option in the sidebar to view a dashboard of our data of our findings.

 Last Updated: December 2025